Industrial Accident Lawyers Providing the Guidance You Need in Alabama

 - Your injuries occurred as a result of this breach

 - The injuries you incurred caused you to suffer monetary damages

 According to the Alabama statute of limitations, there is a limit of two years in which a claim can be made for injury or wrongful death.
 This starts from the day of the accident.

-If you believe that you are in a position to pursue a third-party claim, get in touch with Pharr & Goree Injury Attorneys today at (256) 487-6080.
+If you believe that you are in a position to pursue a third-party claim, get in touch with Pharr & Associates Injury Attorneys today at (256) 487-6080.
 Our experienced team has helped workers across Alabama achieve the justice they are owed and are keen to help you achieve your financial compensation.